CodeGator/CG.Purple/BACKLOG.md

 ### Hosted Services

-* Need to add in the assignment director.
+* Need to design a recovery mechanism that will deal with unrecoverable errors in a provider by reassigning any affected messages.

 * Need to test the service.

 ### Host

+* All dialogs should use the mudblazor extensions.

+* Need to write code to prevent delete operations that will fail due to FK relations.

 * Need to finish the UI.